 - Information about your financial circumstances and behaviour, such as your income, assets, payment history and credit worthiness;

-- Information for the provision of products and services (for example, language, travel, lifestyle and other preferences, and information on a loyalty or reward program including those attached to your product);
+- Information for the provision of products and services (for example, language, travel, lifestyle and other preferences, and information on a loyalty or reward program attached to your product);

-- Information relating to transactions arising from your relationship with or through us (depending on the product or service, this may include purchase details, details about how you make payments to us or use our products to make payments to others).
+- Information relating to transactions arising from your relationship with or through us (depending on the product or service, this may include purchase details, details about how you make payments to us or use our products to make payments to others); and

 - Health Information In certain appropriate circumstances, we or others providing services through us may ask for health information for specific services (such as insurance) or requests.
 This type of Information will not be used for any purpose other than to address the specific service or request.
 We will not request or use health information to assess a credit application.